 Health Service (NHS) national data-opt out (or devolved nation equivalent), will not be included in the dataset.
 Description of strategies The routine testing strategies will use either antenatal ECM testing or intrapartum rapid testing using the Cepheid GeneXpert system (according to site randomisation), with Intrapartum Antibiotic Prophylaxis (IAP) offered if the test is positive for GBS presence in the sample taken.
 The control strategy is to offer IAP if a maternal risk factor for early-onset group B Streptococcus (EOGBS) infection in her baby is identified before or during labour.
-Duration of trial The overall duration of the project is planned for 62 months.
-This includes a 24 month recruitment phase (including a 12 month internal pilot and feasibility evaluation) and 6 months for final retrieval of data, analysis and write-up.
-Randomisation and blinding Eligible sites will be randomised on a 1:1 ratio to a routine testing strategy or the risk factor based strategy, using a web- based minimisation algorithm with a random element.
+Duration of trial The trial grant started on 01/04/2019 and is planned to finish on 31/05/2024 but may be extended, subject to funding decisions Randomisation and blinding Eligible sites will be randomised on a 1:1 ratio to a routine testing strategy or the risk factor based strategy, using a webbased minimisation algorithm with a random element.
 Minimisation will be balanced on overall number of deliveries, neonatal unit level of care tier, and presence of an alongside midwifery unit.
 There will be a further second-level randomisation of the routine testing sites to one of the two testing strategies.
 Blinding of women and health care professionals is not possible due to the nature of the strategies.
-Outcome measures PRIMARY OUTCOME: All-cause early neonatal sepsis: either culture-positive (blood or cerebrospinal fluid,taken at <7 days of birth) or negative/unknown culture status with ≥3 agreed clinical signs or symptoms, for which intravenous antibiotics are given for ≥5 days, starting < 7 days of birth.
-SECONDARY OUTCOMES: Neonatal: Birth weight, perinatal mortality, baby death before discharge, 5 minute Apgar, gestational age at birth, fetal acidaemia (cord arterial pH <7.05), neonatal specialist care (length of stay, highest level of care), seizures, abnormal neurological signs at >24 hours of age (hypotonia or abnormal level of consciousness), late onset (≥7 days - 28 days) culture- positive neonatal sepsis.
-Maternal: Mode of onset of labour, mode of delivery, duration of time from ruptured membranes to delivery, duration of hospital stay, change of intended location of birth, maternal intrapartum anaphylaxis, ,, systemic infection confirmed with a positive blood culture or suspected maternal sepsis within 42 days of birth (subset), maternal death, cause of maternal death Process: Maternal risk factors for EOGBS infection developing in baby (and which risk factors), testing coverage, testing at appropriate time , test result available at least 4 hours before childbirth, GBS-specific IAP coverage, IV antibiotic use in labour for any other reason (except elective caesarean birth), timing of IAP, number of doses of IAP, proportion of women who tested negative, positive, had a failed test or had no test, declines and acceptances of IAP, number of babies of mothers who tested positive for GBS and had IAP commenced, observation time for the baby following positive GBS result.
+Outcome measures PRIMARY OUTCOME: All-cause early neonatal sepsis defined as starting at <7 days of birth: A culture-positive blood or cerebrospinal fluid, taken at <7 days of birth or, Death <7 days if infection or sepsis was recorded on the death certificate or Negative/unknown culture status with ≥3 agreed clinical signs or symptoms, for which intravenous antibiotics are given for ≥5 days, starting < 7 days of birth.
+SECONDARY OUTCOMES: Neonatal: Birth weight, perinatal mortality (a stillbirth or early neonatal death, <7 days), extended perinatal mortality (a stillbirth or neonatal death, <28 days), baby death before discharge, 5 minute Apgar, gestational age at birth, fetal acidaemia (cord arterial pH <7.05), neonatal specialist care (length of stay, highest level of care), seizures, abnormal neurological signs at >24 hours of age (hypotonia or abnormal level of consciousness), late onset (≥7 days - 28 days) culture-positive neonatal sepsis.
+Maternal: Mode of onset of labour, mode of delivery, duration of time from ruptured membranes to delivery, duration of hospital stay, change of intended location of birth, maternal intrapartum anaphylaxis, systemic infection confirmed with a positive blood culture or suspected maternal sepsis within 42 days of birth (subset of patient data collected), maternal death, cause of maternal death

+Process: Maternal risk factors for EOGBS infection developing in baby (and which risk factors), testing coverage, testing at appropriate time, test result available at least 4 hours before childbirth, GBS-specific IAP coverage, IV antibiotic use in labour for any other reason (except elective caesarean birth), timing of IAP, number of doses of IAP, proportion of women who tested negative, positive, had a failed test or had no test, declines and acceptances of IAP, number of babies of mothers who tested positive for GBS and had IAP commenced, observation time for the baby following positive GBS result.

 Economic: Incremental cost per case of early neonatal sepsis avoided as a result of alternative testing strategies for GBS in pregnancy or labour, incremental cost per quality adjusted life year gained associated with each strategy, as a result of alternative testing strategies for GBS in pregnancy or labour.

 Qualitative: Acceptability, barriers and facilitators to implementation, and on the influence of site-specific context and process mechanisms on GBS testing.
-Statistical methods The primary outcome analysis will be on an intention to treat (ITT) basis.
-A mixed effect logistic regression model will be used to compare the risk of early-onset all cause neonatal sepsis in the testing sites relative to the usual practice sites, with the maternity unit as a random effect, adjusting for the minimisation factors.
-Between-group comparison of the secondary clinical (maternal and neonatal) and process outcomes and between the sub-randomisation of testing strategies and implementation outcomes will also be performed using mixed effect models appropriate for each outcome, adjusting for the minimisation variables and the maternity units as a random effect.
-P-values and 95% confidence intervals will be provided with point estimates of treatment effect.
-Informed Consent The allocated testing strategy will be adopted as standard clinical practice by the site.
-Mothers in the routine testing sites will therefore give standard verbal consent for the test.
-The data used in the trial will be routinely collected data retrieved from NHS databases.
-Individual written consent for participation in the trial will therefore not be sought.
-Written informed consent will be obtained for the qualitative study interviews.